phelipetls/blog/content/_index.md

 title: "About"
 ---

-My name is Phelipe Teles, I'm 24 years old and I live in Rio.
+Hi, my name is Phelipe, I'm a software developer from Brazil, Rio.

-I studied Economics but ended more interested in software development.
-I got into programming due to Econometrics, which led me to learn R and Python.
+I came from an Economics background, but am currently working as a front-end web developer.

-Although I still like statistics very much, I've found myself enjoying building software in general and I expect someday to work professionally with it.
+Lately, I'm mostly concerned in getting better at building user interfaces with React, JavaScript and TypeScript.
+But I also like to learn about web APIs and software infrastructure.

-I'm interested in web development and data science and I mostly using Python and JavaScript.
+Sometimes I also write some Python and Lua code.